oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 </details>

   1. The `create-services.sh` script applies the YAML files to create the cluster services for us.
 Using a script makes this easily reproducible, though of course you could store the YAML in a git repo and use a deployment tool like Oracle DevOps CD or ArgoCD to apply them from the repo.
+Note that as you may be running this in a the script deletes any existing servcies for saftey first.

   - `bash create-services.sh`

   ```
+Deleting existing services
+Storefront
+Stockmanager
+Zipkin
+Deleted services
+Services remaining in namespace are
+No resources found in tims namespace.
 Creating services
 Zipkin
 service/zipkin created